necyberteam/qa-bot/publishing.md

 ### 2. Merge to Main

-Create a PR and merge your feature branch to main, including the version change.
+Create a PR.
+Once approved, merge your feature branch to main, including the version change.

 ### 3. Create Tag